phalcon/documentation/docs/session.md

 ### Lazy Write

-As of 5.14.2 every adapter shipped with the component also implements PHP's [SessionUpdateTimestampHandlerInterface][sessionupdatetimestamphandlerinterface].
+Every adapter shipped with the component also implements PHP's [SessionUpdateTimestampHandlerInterface][sessionupdatetimestamphandlerinterface].
 The interface adds two methods, `updateTimestamp()` and `validateId()`, and PHP activates two session features when the registered handler provides them.

 `session.lazy_write` (enabled by default in PHP): when the session data has not changed by the end of the request, PHP calls `updateTimestamp()` instead of `write()`.

 - `Stream` touches the session file: the modification time is refreshed without rewriting the data, so `gc()` does not remove sessions that are active but unchanged
 - `Redis` and `Libmemcached` delegate to `write()`, refreshing the lifetime of the stored entry
 - `Noop` returns `true` without storing anything

-Before 5.14.2 the adapters implemented only [SessionHandlerInterface][sessionhandlerinterface], so PHP fell back to calling `write()` on every request regardless of the `session.lazy_write` setting.

 `session.use_strict_mode`: when enabled, PHP calls `validateId()` for a session id supplied by the client before accepting it.
 An id with no stored session is rejected and PHP generates a new one, preventing session fixation through attacker-chosen ids.